emqx/eip/active/0004-async-mnesia-change-log-replication.md

 it should reply with a rejection error message for the push calls.

 With this implementation, there should not be a need for the core nodes to coordinate with each other.

+### Preventing infinite bootstrap / catchup loop

+There is a problem of catchup never completing, when bootstrap takes longer than the rlog retention time.
+In order to work around this problem the replicant node shall start consuming transactions from the rlog in parallel with bootstrapping.

 ## Configuration Changes